Campos Dos Goytacazes Rio De Janeiro, Brazil Travel Guide

 Expect rice, black beans (feijão), manioc (cassava/mandioca), and various meats (beef, chicken, pork) as core meal components.

-Fresh seafood features due to the city's coastal nearness and the Paraíba do Sul River.
-Exotic fruits like mango, passion fruit, açai, guava, and cashew fruit appear in juices, desserts, and savory dishes.
+Fresh seafood features due to the city's coastal proximity and the Paraíba do Sul River.
+Exotic for example fruits like mango, passion fruit, açai, guava, and cashew fruit can be seen in juices, desserts, and savory dishes.

 Brazilian dining customs are generally relaxed.
 Eating with a fork and knife is common.
 Tipping, typically a 10% service charge, is customary in restaurants.